 As a loneliness researcher, I know that our communities and relationships matter for both the quality of our work and our wellbeing at work.
 That is why I founded the Loneliness and Belongingness Research Group, an international group of more than 50 scholars and practitioners.
 We meet monthly to share our work, collaborate, and generate new ideas.
 Please join us by emailing me at labellaorglife@gmail.com.

 All are welcome!
 You don't need to study loneliness or belongingness to join the group or attend meetings.
-Simply come with an interest in discussing and learning about these topic areas.
+Simply come with an interest in discussing and learning about these or tangential topic areas.
 We value interdisciplinary thinking and informal and formal collaborations across disciplines.